How To Write a Financial Aid Appeal Letter

 What To Say in a Financial Aid Appeal Letter

-If your school doesn’t offer a form, here are some of the things you should specifically include in your appeals letter:
+If your school doesn’t offer a form, here’s a look at some specific things you may want to include in your appeals letter.

 Address a Specific Person